Ben Huh: The Cheezburger Network

 In September 2007, Huh connected with a group of angel investors to buy I Can Has Cheezburger.
 At the time, the site was getting viewed 500,000 times daily, which Huh notes was "fantastic for a cat picture site that nobody understood."
 He likes to joke that his investor pitch was "I would like to start a media company by buying a cat picture website.
 Can you give me $2.25 million?"
 Huh states that "we felt like that there was a pretty good possibility that we were buying into a cultural phenomenon, a shift in the way people perceived entertainment."

-Currently, Huh runs Cheezburger, which received 375 million page views a month in 2011 across its 50 sites, including I Can Has Cheezburger, FAIL Blog, The Daily What, Know Your Meme, and Memebase.
-The content is user-generated, with users allowed to upload images and add text captions throughout its network of sites.
-The best are culled by Cheezburger employees and users and posted to the front pages daily.
+In 2011, Cheezburger received 375 million page views a month in 2011 across its 50 sites, including I Can Has Cheezburger, FAIL Blog, The Daily What, Know Your Meme, and Memebase.
+At this time in the site's history, the content was user-generated, with users allowed to upload images and add text captions throughout its network of sites, with the best then being culled by Cheezburger employees and users and posted to the front pages daily.
 Although Huh does not reveal financial specifics, Wired speculated that the network makes $4 million in yearly revenue, which comes mainly from display ads, books, and merchandise.
-The Cheezburger Network has raised $30 million in venture funding in January 2011, currently employs 75 people, and has been profitable since its first quarter.
+The Cheezburger Network raised $30 million in venture funding in January 2011, and at that time, employed 75 people and has been profitable since its first quarter.
 They've released five books, two of which are New York Times bestsellers.

 In 2012, Huh announced he was taking on a new project called Circa that wants to "reimagine the way you consume news."
 In April 2012, Circa raised $750K in Series A funding, before being shut down in 2015 and subsequently reopened under different ownership.

 In July 2013, Huh told the media that his decision to make 24 job cuts at Cheezburger, amounting to a third of the firm's employees, was one of the most difficult weeks he had ever experienced.

+Huh ran Cheezburger until its acquisition by Literally Media in 2016.
+The sites no longer rely on user-submitted or user-generated content and are instead maintained by a full editorial team that creates fresh content and articles largely centered on the internet and meme culture.